 That led to us using one 200-calorie liquid meal (the participants’ only choice being the flavour) at three mealtimes per day, plus salads or leafy vegetables.
 Somewhat to my surprise, it was highly effective and the participants actually liked it - so much so, that they lost an average of 15.3kg in 8 weeks.
 As can be seen in this diagram, their fasting blood glucose dropped to near-normal levels:

-This graph shows the dramatic fall in blood glucose (sugar) levels before breakfast only one week after stopping glucose lowering medications and starting the 800 calorie per day diet.
+This graph shows the dramatic fall in blood glucose (sugar) levels before breakfast only one week after stopping glucose-lowering medications and starting the 800 calories per day diet.
 The dotted line shows glucose levels in a matched non-diabetic group.

 The team - with special mention of Dr EeLin Lim, clinical research fellow, and Dr Kieren Hollingsworth, MR physicist - measured each of the mechanisms postulated in the Twin Cycle Hypothesis.
 To my astonishment, they were all as predicted.
 The amount of fat in the liver of these people with ordinary T2D was shocking – and disappeared remarkably with the weight loss, as shown in these MRI scans: